 Birth Certificate Scraping

-Professor Linda Bui is a gem who really helped me enjoy my economics degree at Brandeis.
+Professor Linda Bui is a gem who really helped me enjoy the last class of my economics degree at Brandeis.
 So when she asked me if I could scrape all birth certificates from 1900 to 1950 in Massachusetts, I said “maybe”, rather than “no”.

-I ended up using matlab to do OCR with a combination of models.
+I ended up using Matlab to do OCR with a combination of models for segmenting the certificates, and extracting the text for each field.
 The forms were either hand written or were machine printed, and I generated seperate models for each.
 The full accuracy of the system (having zero errors on the 21 fields) was about 40%.
 80% got 18 of 21 fields correct.

 I ended up passing this project off to a research assistant of Prof. Bui’s, and I don’t know what ended up happening to it.